 As well as gradually adding the number of repetitions and increasing the weight of the dumbbells over time, you can stimulate muscle growth in the shoulders and other parts of the body with a few simple variations.

-Similarly, carrying out the Arnold Press while in a kneeling position or a split-kneel position also encourages other stabilising muscles to get involved.
-Just remember to keep the weights light here and don't hyper-extend the back to avoid injury.
+Similarly, carrying out the Arnold Press while in a kneeling or split-kneel position encourages other stabilising muscles to get involved.
+Remember to keep the weights light here and don't hyper-extend the back to avoid injury.